-Join Mike Meyers for an in-depth discussion in this video Miscellaneous Linux commands, part of CompTIA A+ Exam Prep (220-902) Part 4: Virtualization, Printers and Troubleshooting.
+Join Mike Meyers for an in-depth discussion in this video Miscellaneous Linux commands, part of CompTIA A+ (220-902) Cert Prep: 4 Virtualization Printers and Troubleshooting.

 - The CompTIA A+ covers a whole bunch of Linux commands…and we've covered them all in a number of different…episodes, but like any job, there's a few leftover.…So I'm going to call this miscellaneous Linux commands,…which is a better way of saying the last few commands…that don't really have a home.…So, we're going to go through a number of commands…that are unrelated, but they are very cool…and they're on the A+.…So let's get started with one of the coolest,…the famous Grep command.…In the world of Linux, you are constantly dealing with…text files in one way or another.…